AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/manage-and-track.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Manage and Track Agreements Sent for Signature
+# Managing and tracking documents

-Learn how to manage and track agreements through your dashboard.
+Learn how to manage and track documents in Adobe Sign.

 >[!VIDEO](https://video.tv.adobe.com/v/17341?hidetitle=true)